ramcharankhv-byte/NOTES-FLOW-/README.md

 # Notes-Flow 🚀

-A futuristic, premium SaaS note-taking application built with Next.js 16, React Three Fiber, Framer Motion, and Zustand.
+A futuristic, premium SaaS note-taking and workspace management application built with Next.js 16, React Three Fiber, Framer Motion, and Zustand on the frontend, and Express.js with MongoDB on the backend.
 Experience the future of note-taking with stunning 3D visualizations, glassmorphism design, and smooth animations.

+## 🏗️ Full-Stack Architecture

+Notes-Flow implements a modern full-stack architecture with a clear separation of concerns:

+### Frontend (React/Next.js)
+- Built with Next.js 16 (App Router), React 19, TypeScript
+- State management with Zustand
+- Styling with Tailwind CSS v4 and glassmorphism effects
+- Animations powered by Framer Motion and GSAP
+- 3D visualizations using React Three Fiber and Drei

+### Backend (Node.js/Express)
+- RESTful API built with Express.js
+- MongoDB database with Mongoose ODM
+- JWT-based authentication (access/refresh tokens)
+- Google OAuth 2.0 integration
+- Modular structure with controllers, models, routes, and middleware
+- Input validation using express-validator
+- Secure cookie handling with HttpOnly flags

+This documentation covers both the frontend implementation details and the backend API workflows that power the application.

 ## ✨ Features